 We really don’t have a way to make flying safer for you in the age of coronavirus, but it’s a big topic as leisure air travel increases daily.
-As of August, passenger numbers have risen to one-third of what they were last year, but that’s up from 12% in June.
+As of November, U.S. passenger numbers have risen to about 40% of what they were last year according to TSA figures.
+After the big Thanksgiving hoiday surge, experts are predicting more travel over Christmas and New Year’s.

 Should You Really Be Flying?

 The CDC continues to recommend staying home as the best way to protect yourself and others from getting sick.
-A lot of travelers are listening, with more than two-thirds of past travelers sticking to the ground.
-However, the airlines need you back.
+While a lot of travelers are listening, the airlines need you back.
 Much of the aviation industry is doing all it can to make flying safe without, of course, having all the facts.

 How the Airlines are Trying to Make Flying Safer